 - Help students obtain jobs in HR

 USI Speaking Eagles Toastmasters is a club for business students who desire to build their communication skills.
 Toastmasters is an international organization devoted to helping men and women learn the arts of speaking, listening, and thinking--vital skills that promote self-actualization and enhance leadership potential.
 Members learn and practice in a friendly, comfortable environment with people who are also there to become better communicators.
 Members learn to introduce speakers, give prepared speeches, conduct meetings, give impromptu talks, and perform many other roles.
 Constructive evaluation is at the heart of the Toastmasters learn-by-doing program.

 The student Toastmasters club is supported by the Accounting Circle, an advisory board for accounting programs at USI.
 All student fees are paid by funds raised by the club or donated by the Accounting Circle.

 Guests and new members are always welcome.
-Join us for our weekly meeting, every Tuesday (excluding summer) at 4:30 p.m. in BE 3033.
+Join us for our weekly meeting on Wednesdays (excluding summer) at 11 a.m. in BE3033.

 This is a great opportunity for people to become more comfortable speaking in a supportive environment.